Platform

 Use partials by using the render tag with the following syntax: {% render 'partial_key' %}.
 You can also use the partial button in the toolbar to insert a partial.

-Pass variables in to your partial using the following syntax: {% render 'partial_key', variable_name: 'value' %}.
-You can pass in plain text values or Liquid expressions like {% render 'partial_key', variable_name: data.variable_name %}.
+Pass variables into your partial using the following syntax: {% render 'partial_key', variable_name: 'value' %}.
+You can pass in plaintext values or Liquid expressions like {% render 'partial_key', variable_name: data.variable_name %}.

 The Knock render tag does not support the for and with modifiers.